mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 Here is my latest understanding of the true geography, based on the scriptural evidence:

 {% include image.html name="speculation-terre-de-iesso/nw.jpg" alt="Terre de Iesso" width="741" caption="Relative sizes of features on this map and my annotations are approximate and may not be to scale." %}

+---

+{% include verse.html
+text="Your eyes will see the king in his beauty.
+They will see a distant land." verse="Isaiah 33:17"
+%}